nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 !!! hint "Definition 2: _Packet loss_"
-	Packet loss happens when one or more data packets traveling in a computer network do not reach their destination.
+	Packet loss happens when one or more data packets travelling in a computer network do not reach their destination.
 Packet loss is measured as the ratio of packets lost and the packets sent (see Equation below).